 - Warm or lukewarm rice becomes mushy as it fries, so it’s best to prepare your rice in advance and chill it thoroughly.
 If you have leftover rice from a previous meal, like shrimp panang curry, that works great too!

-If you love this recipe, try one of these Chinese favorites!
+If you enjoy this easy vegetable fried rice recipe, try more Chinese-inspired favorites!

-- Refrigerate – Store the leftovers in an airtight container; they will keep for 3-5 days.
+- Refrigerate: the leftovers in an airtight container; they will keep for 3-5 days.

 Frequently Asked Questions